PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidUsingPlainTextForPassword.md

-#AvoidUsingPlainTextForPassword
+﻿#AvoidUsingPlainTextForPassword
 **Severity Level: Warning**

 ##Description
 Password parameters that take in plaintext will expose passwords and compromise the security of your system.
 Passwords should be stored in the
 ```SecureString``` type.

 The following parameters are considered password parameters (this is not case sensitive):